kaoengine/Operation-Kao/solution-process/review-design.md

 - Aware about the market value of components, make discussion and finalize strategy about component road-map with PO, DESIGN TEAM.
 What is really important when we put these task to development phase?
 - [ ] Designer team and tech team must be on the same set of tools as Figma, XD.
 - Component complexity and risk.
 Example: Data grid view when we build it in house, there are many risk about performances.
 When data be bigger.
+- When Risk( resources, timeline, quality) is to much with technical side, then must to discuss with design team about alternative solution.